 These roasted sweet potatoes combine some of my favorite fall flavors.
 Sweet potatoes, obviously.
 Sweet, flavorful shallots.
 The roasting

 juice.
 That sounds gross, let’s go with…liquid…is comprised of maple syrup, Dijon mustard, and obviously some olive oil.
-The Dijon gives it that nice punch of flavor and the maple syrup cools things down a bit so they don’t get too spicy from the mustard and adds a nice sweet contrast to the savory flavors.
+The Dijon gives it that nice punch of flavor and the maple syrup cools things down a bit so they don’t get too spicy from the mustard.
+Plus the maple syrup adds a nice sweet contrast to the savory flavors.